sudo-soub/picsearch-Flask/README.md

 _Install the required libraries_
 > pip install -r requirements.txt

-** Make sure the the database server is running locally or remotely as per the connections made.
+** Make sure the database server is running locally or remotely as per the connections made.

 _Run the application_
 > flask run